f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/xc-console-demo-guide.rst

-Manual step by step process to deploy and secure Generative AI applications at the Edge with F5 XC AppStack mk8s and XC WAF:
+Manual step by step process to deploy and secure Generative AI applications at the Edge with F5 XC AppStack mk8s and XC WAF
 ============================================================================================================================

 Pre-requisites